 If Wilson's disease is confirmed then your brothers and sisters should be checked to see if they have the condition.
 Brothers and sisters of a person with Wilson's disease have a 1 in 4 chance of also having the condition.

-How is Wilson's disease treated?
+Wilson's disease treatment

 It is essential to treat Wilson's disease.
 The earlier treatment is started, the better the chance of preventing long-term permanent damage to the liver or brain.